PRETTY-FLACKO-ARES/codeforces-python/README.md

 # codeforces-python
-codeforces problemset solved using python
+codeforces problemset solved and accepted using python

+first time coding, drop advice if you see fit